 Benefits of Using a Financial Advisor

 Financial advisors can help their clients create a financial plan that allows them to save and invest for future goals while still meeting the obligations of today.
-In other words, they can help craft a comprehensive plan to guide people through multiple stages of life in a way that dovetails with their unique goals and dreams for the future.
+In other words, they can help craft a comprehensive plan to guide people through multiple stages of life in a way that dovetails with their unique goals.
 Typically, the plan has some degree of personalization.
-Many can be highly personalized.

 Plus, advisors can help their clients stay the course, saving and investing for the long term.
 Creating a financial plan is a key step, but then it’s crucial to stick with the plan.
 This isn’t always easy when, for example, the market is volatile and emotions are triggered.
-But that’s when an experienced advisor may really come in handy, able to provide perspective and help clients stay focused.
+But that’s when an experienced advisor may come in handy; they can provide perspective and help clients stay focused.

-Some financial advisors provide a significant amount of valuable information to their clients, educating them to become more financial savvy.
-Some may make trades for their clients, while many monitor investments made to help ensure that all is remaining on track.
-Some help with tax issues as well, e.g. whether to use a strategy like tax-loss harvesting, and more complex financial matters.
-By looking at these benefits, which seem most important?
-Keep that in mind when thinking about how to choose a financial advisor.
+Some financial advisors help clients to become more financial savvy.
+Some may make trades for their clients, while many monitor investments made to help ensure that a client’s portfolio is on track.
+Some help with tax issues as well, e.g. whether to use a strategy like tax-loss harvesting, and more complex financial matters like estate planning.

 Seeking an Advisor

-• Ask friends and family for recommendations if they’ve used or are using an advisor.
+• Ask friends and family if they’ve used or are using an advisor.
 If so, what services are they receiving?
 How happy are they?
 Are there any concerns about any of the advisors they’re using?
 Ideally you want to take recs from people in similar circumstances to your own.

-• Do the same with business colleagues and people who belong to the same organizations that you do.
+• Do the same with business colleagues, or people who belong to the same organizations that you do.

 By looking at the websites of these advisors, do they seem like a potential match?